 The Dean of Students Office at UC Santa Cruz promotes personal development and successful navigation of campus life thereby strengthening the student experience.
 This is accomplished by facilitating partnerships, developing policies, creating meaningful opportunities, and providing direct support to cultivate a vibrant, healthy, and inclusive UCSC community.
 The Dean of Students Office envisions a university where every student has limitless opportunities and support to reach their highest goals for themselves and society.

-Pay, Benefits, & Work Schedule Salary Range Information: $57,000 - $60,000 Salary commensurate with qualifications and experience.
+APPOINTMENT INFORMATION Salary Range Information: $57,000 - $60,000 Salary commensurate with qualifications and experience.
 No. of Positions: 1 Benefits Level Eligibility: This position is eligible for Full benefits.
 Schedule Information: Full-time, Fixed Percentage of Time: 100% Average Hours Per Week: 40 Days of the Week: Mon-Fri Shift Includes: Days Employee Classification: This is a Career Appointment Job End Date: 2 years from Date of Hire.
 Job Code Classification: STDT LIFE DEV SPEC 3 Location: UC Santa Cruz Main Campus, Hahn Student Services Union Representation: Non-represented

-Job Duties 40%: Student Conduct Administration, Coordination, and Adjudication
+JOB DUTIES 40%: Student Conduct Administration, Coordination, and Adjudication

 Works collaboratively with the Assistant Dean of Students for Student Conduct in managing the campus' student conduct process system for approximately 19,000 students with a focus on students residing off-campus, graduate students, and student organizations.